frozzare/CookieStore/Readme.md

 # Cookie Store

-Had an idea I wanted to try with cookies in C#, *not for production use.*
+Had an idea I wanted to try with cookies in C#.

 ## Example